nwiizo/cargo-autodd/README.md

 ## 🔄 How It Works

 1. 📝 Analyzes your Rust source files
-2. 🔍 Detects import statements and external crate declarations
+2. 🔍 Detects import statements, external crate declarations, and direct references
 3. ⚡ Updates Cargo.toml with required dependencies
 4. ✅ Verifies changes with `cargo check`
-5. 🔒 Checks for security vulnerabilities using the RustSec Advisory Database
+5. 🔒 Checks for security vulnerabilities
 6. 📊 Generates detailed reports about dependency usage

 ## 🏢 Monorepo Support